 Cancer.Net Patient Education Video: View a short video led by an ASCO expert in leukemia that provides basic information and areas of research.

 The next section in this guide is Statistics.
-It helps explain how many people are diagnosed with these diseases and general survival rates.
-Or, use the menu to choose another section to continue reading this guide.
+It helps explain the number of people who are diagnosed with these diseases and general survival rates.
+You may use the menu to choose a different section to read in the guide.